Supernova-Studio/exporter-ios-localization/README.md

 # iOS Localization Exporter

-The iOS Localization Exporter allows you to **produce production-ready localization files for text texts/label defined inside your design system**.
+The iOS Localization Exporter allows you to **produce production-ready localization files for texts/label defined inside your design system**.
 This way, you can define your localization strings in design time, and have them immediately available in code.

 You can generate all production ready-code either manually using Supernova's [VS Code extension](https://marketplace.visualstudio.com/items?itemName=SupernovaIO.pulsar-vsc-extension), or automate your code delivery pipeline using Supernova [Design Continuous Delivery](https://supernova.io/automated-code-delivery).

 ## Example Usage

 Once you have run the exporter against your design system, you can start using the code in your codebase right away.
-Here are a few examples of how you can use the output of the localization exporter:

-### [Example 1]

-[Todo description]
+The exporter produces one file, `Localization.strings`, that you can point towards any folder you want.
+The exporter produces localization strings that follow your structure of the token groups:

 ```

-[Code]
+/* Welcome Screen */

+/* Use this everywhere user creates a new account */
+"welcomeScreen.signIn" = "Please Sign In";

+/* No description */
+"welcomeScreen.signOut" = "Sign Out from the application";

+/* No description */
+"welcomeScreen.forgotPassword" = "Did you forget your password?";

 ```

-### [Example 2]

-[Todo description]
+You can use the localization key to access its content using `NSLocalizedString` macro, using both Swift and ObjC:

 ```
-Code
+NSLocalizedString("welcomeScreen.signIn", comment: "") // Please Sign In
 ```

 ## Installing